-The total number of shares available for issue for all outstanding options as at the date of this Annual Report is 150,000,000, representing approximately 1.09% of the issued share capital of the Company.
-The total number of shares available for issue in respect of options which may be granted is 680,000,000, representing approximately 4.96% of the issued share capital of the Company as at the date of this Annual Report.
+The total number of shares available for issue for all outstanding options as at the date of this Annual Report is 145,000,000, representing approximately 1.06% of the issued shares of the Company.
+The total number of shares available for issue in respect of options which may be granted is 680,000,000, representing approximately 4.96% of the issued shares of the Company as at the date of this Annual Report.